1922 Iowa Hawkeyes football team: Minnesota

 Iowa played their homecoming game on November 11.
 William Spaulding brought his first Minnesota team to Iowa City.
 The Gophers had suffered their first loss of the season on November 4 to Wisconsin.
 The Hawkeyes handed them their second loss of the season, winning 28–14.
 Gordon Locke scored three touchdowns in the first half for Iowa.
 Heavy rain soaked Iowa Field and turned the dirt roads that led into Iowa City to mud.
 Hundreds of cars stalled on the road to Cedar Rapids and thousands of Hawkeye fans were stranded that night.

 Ohio State

-The first game between Iowa and Ohio State was played in Columbus on November 18.
+Despite being conference-mates since 1913, the first ever game between Iowa and Ohio State was played in Columbus on November 18, 1922.
 The Buckeyes became the first team since 1920 to lead the Hawkeyes, but Iowa beat Ohio State 12–9.
 Gordon Locke rushed for 126 yards and returned three kicks for 91 yards.
 The Hawkeye victory ensured that the Buckeyes would suffer their first losing season since 1898.